yaojiejia/bigdataproject/data_ingest/alexj/README.md

 ## Imports

-Both modules import `pipeline.paths` for canonical filesystem locations so the paths stay consistent with the rest of the pipeline.
+Both modules import `data_ingest.alexj.paths` for canonical filesystem locations. `paths.py` is fully self-contained — no cross-package imports — so the downloader can run without the Scala / Spark side of the repo being installed.